ItIzYe/ItIzYe/README.md

 Here are some of the projects I've been working on:

-1. **Project Name 1**
+1. **Drippy.JS**
-   - Description: Brief description of the project.
+   - Description: Drippy.JS is a Discord Bot ehich I started back in the pandemic when i started programming. the earliest Version of it might be TI-30X, which was written in Python.
+Right now I'm workinh with 2 others on this project - we have switched to discord.js by now ;)
-   - Tech Used: List technologies or languages utilized.
+   - Tech Used: Python, Javascrip. discord.py, discord.js

 2. **Project Name 2**
    - Description: Brief description of the project.